pilif/sacy/README.markdown

 ------------

 * At the time of this writing, only CSS `<link>`-tags are supported.
-* There is no support for the media attribute.
-All CSS files will be placed together regardless of media type.
-* sacy does not contain a CSS parser and changes the path of the CSS that's served, so *relative imports using @import will not work*
+* sacy does not contain a CSS parser.
+It does rewrite any relative url() it finds inside the CSS-file to absolute ones though, but it does not follow @import directives.
+This means that while @import will not break, you will lose the compilation feature as `@import`ed files get loaded the traditional way

 I'm actively working on issues one and two - the last one is trickier and I'm not sure whether to really actually do it, especially as absolute @import's will work, albeit using the single file, not the compiled file.